tomdan-ai/Capstione-Project/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [CONFERENCE-PAGE] <a name="about-project"></a>
-This is the webpage runing a campaigne for a developers conference coming up
+<p>This is the webpage runing a campaigne for a developers conference coming up <a href="https://www.loom.com/share/76a3bfdeabaf40169fecb6fe5a9545cc">heres</a> a workthrough</p>

 **[your_project__name]** is CONFERENCE PAGE